M9GLiquid/Mermaid-Integration/README.md

 ## Standalone

 This package is completely standalone:
-- All APIs are self-contained Git submodules
+- APIs are vendored in `apis/`
 - No dependencies on other Mermaid projects
 - Can be cloned and used independently
-- Each API submodule can be updated independently
-- Each module can be replaced without affecting others
+- Each module can be swapped without affecting others

 ## API Independence